Easy Pie Crust

 • All-purpose flour – I use 2 2/3 cups to make two crusts, enough for one 9- or 9.5-inch double crust pie or two single crust pies.
 Spoon and level your flour to avoid packing too much into your measuring cup!

-• Cold butter – Pie crust recipes often call for a mix of butter and shortening (or even lard), but I prefer to make an all-butter pie crust.
-The flavor is far richer, and the crust has a lovely flaky texture.
+• Cold butter – Many recipes call for a mix of butter and shortening (or even lard), but I prefer to make an all-butter pie crust.
+The flavor is richer, and the crust has a lovely flaky texture.

-• Apple cider vinegar – It makes the dough a little more flavorful, and if you happen to overwork the dough, the vinegar will prevent it from getting too tough.
+• Apple cider vinegar – It makes the dough a little more flavorful.
+Plus, if you overwork the dough, developing the gluten in the flour, the vinegar will keep it tender instead of tough.

 • And sea salt – To bring out the crust’s rich, buttery flavor.